Declining statewide enrollment numbers could affect Garfield Re-2 savings

 Current declines in student enrollment across the state, however, also reduce costs for the state, Blanford said.
 Year-to-date revenue projections, in fact, show a 11.7% increase from last school year.

 Local share, meanwhile, is projected to see increased support from a bump in mill levies.
-Recently, the district implemented a plan to increase local property taxes by about one mill each year until 2032.
+Recently, the district implemented a plan to increase local property taxes by about 1 mill each year until 2032.

 “The local share is going up this year because of the investments we’re making,” Blanford said.
 “So, in terms of a revenue and availability standpoint, there is going to be more funding available.
-What the legislature exactly does with it, we’ll see about that.”
+What the Legislature exactly does with it, we’ll see about that.”

 Reporter Ray K. Erku can be reached at 612-423-5273 or rerku@citizentelegram.com.